syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/getting-started.md

 ## Adding SfPopupLayout in Xamarin.Forms

 1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.
-2. Import the control namespace as xmlns:syncfusion="clr-namespace:Syncfusion.XForms.SfPopupLayout;assembly=Syncfusion.SfPopupLayout.XForms in XAML Page.
+2. Import the control namespace as xmlns:syncfusion="clr-namespace:Syncfusion.XForms.SfPopupLayout;assembly=Syncfusion.SfPopupLayout.XForms" in XAML Page.
 3. The SfPopupLayout can be displayed by the following methods.

     * The SfPopupLayout can be displayed by making it as the base view or content view of the main page.
 We will refer this approach as Type A throughout this page.